shorebirdtech/docs/docs/faq.md

 The following URLs are used by Shorebird:

-- https://api.shorebird.dev -- used by the `shorebird` command line tools to interact with the Shorebird servers as well as the Shorbird updater on users' devices to check for updates.
+- https://api.shorebird.dev -- used by the `shorebird` command line tools to interact with the Shorebird servers as well as the Shorebird updater on users' devices to check for updates.
 - https://download.shorebird.dev -- used by the `shorebird` command line tool to download Flutter artifacts for building releases and patches.